-This course leads on from GCSE Catering and aims to further broaden students' knowledge and understanding of the food, hospitality, sport and health care industries.
-It is designed to give students an opportunity to explore these areas looking at how they are evolving and adapting to meet current demands.
-There are many employment opportunities within the field of food science and nutrition available to graduates.
+An understanding of food science and nutrition is relevant to many industries and job roles.
+Care providers and nutritionists in hospitals use this knowledge, as do sports coaches and fitness instructors.
+Hotels and restaurants, food manufacturers and government agencies also use this understanding to develop menus, food products and policies that support healthy eating initiatives.
+The course is designed to give students an opportunity to explore these areas looking at how they are evolving and adapting to meet current demands.
+Many employment opportunities within the field of food science and nutrition are available to graduates.

-The course has been designed to offer exciting, interesting experiences that focus learning through applied learning, i.e. through the acquisition of knowledge and understanding in purposeful, work-related contexts, linked to the food production industry.
+The course has been designed to offer exciting, interesting experiences that focus learning through application, i.e. through the acquisition of knowledge and understanding in purposeful, work-related contexts, linked to a variety of industries.
+The course teaches students about health needs and dietary planning for individuals alongside the scientific knowledge of each of the nutrients.
+They learn how to experiment with food, how to serve safe food to consumers and who needs what food and why it is important to them.